syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

     <SfGantt DataSource="@TaskCollection" AutoCalculateDateScheduling="false">
     </SfGantt>
 ```
-N> When setting `Autocalculatedatescheduling` property to `false`, you must provide the valid data source; otherwise, the Gantt chart will render with invalid dates.
+N> When setting `AutoCalculateDateScheduling` property to `false`, you must provide the valid data source; otherwise, the Gantt chart will render with invalid dates.

 ## How to improve loading performance by binding large data by showing custom text or element